mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 *** This deletes "Add new panel (From Panel Settings)" ***<br>
 sed -i 's|self.sidePage.add_widget(page)||g' /usr/share/cinnamon/cinnamon-settings/modules/cs_panel.py<br><br>
-And do these removes - the default set is good enough for productive computing and released as part of Cinnamon stable, so no real need to change.
+And do these removes...
+The default set is good enough for productive computing and released as part of Cinnamon stable, so no real need to change:
 <br>
 <br>
 rm /usr/share/applications/cinnamon-settings-applets.desktop <br>